 Optimise Images for the Web

-One of the most important website performance ranking factors is to make sure that you optimise images for the web.
+One of the most important performance factors for a high page loading speed is to make sure that you optimise all your images for the web.

 There are several different levels to this optimisation and I will go into each one in turn.

 Use the Correct Image Format

 There are many different image formats that can be used on the web.
 Each has their advantages, disadvantages and their correct use on the web.

 GIF - Graphics Interchange Format

 Introduced in 1987 by CompuServe, the GIF image format has become synonymous for gaudy animation as it is the only web image format to support multiple frames.
 It is an 8-bit format which means that it can support up to 256 colours and transparency.

 GIF images should be used when you need low-resolution images with or without transparency.
 GIF images are not compressed, so the quality remains constant.
 They are mainly used for logos and graphics with solid areas of colour.

 Who remembers the dancing baby from the mid-90's?

 PNG8 was created as an improved, non-patented replacement for Graphics Interchange Format (GIF), and is the most used lossless image compression format on the Internet.
 As with the GIF format, PNG8 is an 8-bit format and supports 256 colours with transparency and it is uncompressed.